 In order to receive the benefits described in (i) and (ii) above, the executive must execute a general release of claims in a manner satisfactory to the Company within 21 days of his employment termination.
-Mr. Buckhout, Mr. Bhalla and Mr. Sandoval each also have agreed to comply with non-competition and non-solicitation provisions lasting for the term of his employment and twelve months afterwards as consideration for the benefits under the Severance Agreement.
+Mr. Buckhout, Mr. Bhalla, Mr. Wiik and Mr. Sandoval each also have agreed to comply with non-competition and non-solicitation provisions lasting for the term of his employment and twelve months afterwards as consideration for the benefits under the Severance Agreement.

-We believe that our practices are consistent with those of our Peer group and provide the executive with financial security during a period of time when he is likely to be unemployed and seeking new employment.
-The Compensation Committee believes that it is appropriate to provide severance protection in exchange for restrictive covenants that protect the Company.
+We believe that our practices are consistent with those of our peer group and that offering our executive officers severance protection facilitates the operation of our business, allows them to better focus their time, attention and capabilities on our business, assists us in recruiting and motivating key executive officers, and provides for a clear and consistent approach to managing involuntary departures with mutually understood separation benefits.
+In addition, the Compensation Committee believes that it is appropriate to provide severance protection in exchange for restrictive covenants that protect the Company.